eventsbne/eventsbne.me-generated/generated/events/2018/02/08/75ebcd16585e67fae315ee5969541d97754f644919900c968b1e2708d708008b/index.md

   codeOfConduct: null
 layout: event
 title: Women's Cocktail Hour
-date: '1516622493675.0'
+date: null

 ---
-<p>• What we'll do<br/>This meetup is intended to give women a space to discuss the latest tech and AI news and to connect with other women in the network.<br/>We acknowledge that women in technology are a minority and this is a small step to boost the number of women engaged in the tech network!</p> <p>Come and meet other female tech enthusiasts and entrepreneurs over a cocktail from 5-6pm 🍸</p> <p>This event is proudly supported by the Office of the Queensland Chief Entrepreneur.</p> <p>• What to bring</p> <p><br/>• Important to know</p>
+<p>This meetup is intended to give women a space to discuss the latest tech and AI news and to connect with other women in the network.<br/>We acknowledge that women in technology are a minority and this is a small step to boost the number of women engaged in the tech network!</p> <p>Come and meet other female tech enthusiasts and entrepreneurs over a cocktail from 5-6pm 🍸</p> <p>This event is proudly supported by the Office of the Queensland Chief Entrepreneur.</p>